Myst1cS04p/Pollcord/README.md

 ---

 ## License
  MIT License © 2025 [Myst1cS04p]
  This project is unaffiliated with Discord Inc.

 ---

 ## Credits

  Inspired by real bot-development pain.
-Made to bring clarity, structure, and sanity to Discord’s poll API.
  Developed by Myst1cS04p
  Development assistance by Github Copilot
+ README written by the goat - ChatGPT